cvasii23/89revolution/README.md

 After almost 30 years, the Romanian 1989 Trial has started.
 A 198 pages short version of the Indictment has been made publicly available in pdf format.
 I have performed some analytics on the document

-* __graph.ipynb__ is a  social graph approach.
+* __graph.ipynb__ is a  social network approach.
 The nodes represent the people mentioned within the document, and the edge values are the number of co-occurences of each pair of characters (defendants, suspects, etc) in a paragraph.

 The idea is that if characters A and B are mentioned together in a paragraph, it means they have done something together or, at least, there is a factual connection.